iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 I’m starting to wonder if all Data Science/AI teams need a role with the sole responsibility of the job to keep up to date with all the new tooling and changes/updates to existing tooling in the MLOps space and what might best work for the team.
 What should this position be called?
-Best answer wins a DVC t-shirt.
+The best answer wins a DVC t-shirt.
 See this Twitter thread to answer.
 (Hint: Funny answers will likely win 😉).
 Deadline: May 31st.
 Pass it around...